kartoza/topostyle/README.md

 Workflow
 ========
+1. Clone the repository and create a branch for your development work, preferably.
 1. Copy the UserStyle element from the SLD(s) of interest into the appropriate 'NamedLayer' elements in an xml document as in docs/getmap_withlocalstyle.xml
 2. Make your desired changes
 3. POST with curl and test